jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [ ] Site Reliability Engineering: How Google Runs Production.
 Niall Richard Murphy
 - [ ] Dynamics: the Geometry of Behavior.
 Ralph Abraham
 - [ ] Shop management.
 Frederick taylor
 - [ ] The History of the Decline and Fall of the Roman Empire.
 Edward Gibbon.
-Inspiration for Isaac Asimov's fundation series
+Inspiration for Isaac Asimov's foundation series
 - [ ]  [punkt und linie zu fläche. kandinsky](https://youtu.be/8Ab3ArE8W3s?t=1309)
 - [ ] history of control engineering.
 Bennett
 - [ ] Infamous Scribblers: The Founding Fathers and the Rowdy Beginnings of American Journalism.
 Eric Burns
 - [ ] Thread Of The Silkworm.
 Iris Chang (Qian Xuesen biography)
 - [ ] A Canticle for Leibowitz.
 Walter Michael Miller